stoyan-shopov/troll/Readme.md

 and achieves good results with only a few lines of source code, and avoids the need for an external library for performing the disassembly
+4. there exist excellent general-purpose libraries for accessing *DWARF* debug information - such is the `libdwarf` library.
+A key decision in the *troll* is
+***TO NOT*** use such a library, and the `libdwarf` library in particular.
+The *troll* is not my first attempt to write a debugger, it is the third one, and from my previous, already abandoned, attempts,
+I learned, that - when your goal is to create a
+***very limited, special purpose*** debugger such as the *troll* - it is ***much easier, simpler, and more efficient*** to just decode and process the *DWARF* debug information yourself.
+A graphical debugger front-end really needs simple answers to questions such as:
+	- Where in the program I am now, and how did I get here, so that I can display a call-stack backtrace?
+	- Where are local and global variables located, so that I can display their values?
+	- What is the data type of a variable, so that I can nicely display it?
+	- What target machine address(es)
+correspond(s) to a line in the source-code, so that I can set a breakpoint there?
+	- What target machine addresses correspond to a source-code file, so that I can display a disassembly of the source code, if requested?

+General-purpose libraries, such as `libdwarf`, do not readily provide answers to such simple questions, because, well, they are *general-purpose libraries* - they provide you with relatively low-level access to the *DWARF* debug information.
+Contriving sane answers to the simple questions from above can be very involved, technically.
+If you need to answer these questions by using such a library, you need to build an additional layer over such a library, which will provide the answers.
+In my experience, this may be not too pretty and pleasant.
+Decoding *DWARF* debug information is surprisingly easy (if you are familiar with *DWARF*).
+Deciding ***NOT*** to use a library, such as `libdwarf`, for accessing *DWARF* debug information, eliminates the need of building a layer around such a library, avoids the burden of dependencies of such a library, and - avoids the need of debugging such a library (yes, I had to debug the `libdwarf` library on some occasions in the past).

+In summary, deciding ***NOT*** to use a general-purpose library for accessing the *DWARF* debug information by the *troll*, makes the *troll* code simpler, smaller, more straightforward, more efficient, and, I hope, easier to maintain, understand and modify.